We love superheroes.

 Then 1 Corinthians 12:12-13 goes on to say that, though the gifts and roles are different, each is vitally important to the community of believers and the mission they’ve been given.
 Each believer is dependent on the rest to accomplish the whole mission of God.

-Lone rangers sure sound cool, but they are a figment of the imagination in the Church that Jesus said would withstand Hell itself (Matthew 16:18).
-A lone hand or foot is worthless, and God has composed a body (1 Corinthians 12:24) and not a single part or person.
+Lone rangers sure sound cool, but they are a figment of the imagination in the Church that Jesus said would prevail against Hell (Matthew 16:18).
+A lone hand or foot is worthless, but God has composed a body (1 Corinthians 12:24) and not a single part or person.
 Each part of a body is dependent on the rest to function properly, and it becomes worthless the moment it is severed from the whole.

 Will you answer the call?

+Discover your gifts.
 Seemingly obvious but often neglected, this step is crucial.
-Not knowing and not using your gifts are just as harmful to the health of the Body as the abuse of them.
+Not knowing and not using your gifts are just as harmful to the health of the Body as the guys who abuse their gifts.
 For the Church to be the Church, every believer needs to know how God has wired them and how that plays out in the Church’s mission.